Security considerations for Azure Container Instances

 Monitor and scan container images

-Security monitoring and scanning solutions such as Twistlock and Aqua Security are available through the Azure Marketplace.
-You can use them to scan container images in a private registry and identify potential vulnerabilities.
-It’s important to understand the depth of scanning that the different solutions provide.
+Take advantage of solutions to scan container images in a private registry and identify potential vulnerabilities.
+It’s important to understand the depth of threat detection that the different solutions provide.

 Considerations for the container ecosystem